 There is no formal requirement, but it certainly does not hurt.
 Since we are a school of “diplomacy and international commerce,” we value both private and public sector experience.
 Often 2-3 years of professional experience enables a candidate to develop leadership potential and firmly set a career direction.
 We have also observed a pattern of applicants who decide after seven years of professional work (the 7 year itch?) to dramatically shift career directions.
 The quality and depth of formal work experience, particularly if it had an international dimension, can have a significant impact in the admissions process.

 Yes.
 We often have students in our entering cohorts who have already received a masters degree, an MBA or a law degree.
-Sometimes, even a PhD.
+Sometimes, even a PhD or an MD.
 What's important in this instance is how the Patterson program – in combination with your previous academic achievement – may make you a more competitive candidate in pursuing your intended career.

 The process is somewhat mysterious, governed by a deep historic tradition.
 The faculty Admissions and Fellowship Committee, bound by secrecy, are cloistered in a small remote building on campus where they seek divine guidance in the selection process.
 Official transcripts are burned in a special stove; white smoke rising from the chimney indicates ... .
 No. Actually, the committee sits in air-conditioned comfort (drinking way too much Starbucks® coffee and Diet Coke®), carefully assessing and balancing the entire pool of applicants.
 Their aim is to craft an incoming class – drawn from across the country and the globe – whose complimentary and conflicting interests, experiences and perspectives will guarantee a dynamic and exciting learning environment.